 My Seven Essential Cleaning Recipes

 Have you given much thought to detoxifying your home?
-Recent studies which link household products to life threatening illness and pollution mean you may want to get serious about finally ditching expensive and harmful household products and cleansers.
+Recent studies which link household products to life threatening illness and pollution mean you may want to get serious about purifying your space and finally ditching expensive and harmful household products and cleansers.
 Reduce your toxic load with these 6 awesome natural cleaning product recipes and one for hand sanitiser.
 You can easily make at home from safe, eco-friendly ingredients.

 Are you aware what's in your everyday "essential" cleaning products?